felipe-barata/journeymiles/docs/sad.md

 ###### 3 - Destinations Domain

 - Destinations can be created/updated/deleted in the system
+- There will be possible to upload pictures to a destination, that will be stored in a specific S3 bucket
+- The paths for these images will be stored in a DynamoDB table
 - Every user may be able to search destinations based on a search criteria and view the results
 - The details about the destinations can be viewed by any user based on its identifier
 - To perform crud operations on a destination, there will be a security token that is mandatory in every call

-###### 4 - Pictures Domain

-- Pictures for destinations or users can be uploaded using separate endpoints
-- Every picture will be stored in a specific S3 bucket
-- The paths for these images will be stored in a DynamoDB table

 #### 3. Architecture